 - $500 to $1000 in cash (small bills)

 - An emergency whistle

 - Pad and pencil

-There are quite a few random items that don’t really fit in any of the above categories.
-Yet, you might still definitely want to consider adding them to your own bug out bag.
-But that is all about your personal preference:
+Quite a few random items don’t really fit in any of the above categories.
+Yet, you might still definitely want to consider adding them to your bug-out bag.
+However, that is all about your personal preferences:

 - Sewing kit

-Again, these are all items that you could consider adding to your bug out bag.
-Some items are more for convenience and less about necessity, but it is all about how you choose to prepare.
+Again, these are all items that you could consider adding to your bug-out bag.
+Some items are more for convenience and less about necessity, but preparation is very much about individual preference.